 Now, if those who decide these sorts of things, still insist on seeding everyone in the tournament, as lame as that might be, they can still use this system.
 It would give our 32nd seed an 8th seed designation.

 This certainly seems to be a Gold Medal suggestion.
-It doesn’t change anything we do logistically, but it does help us market the sport while reducing those self-esteem issues we knowingly create.
+It doesn’t change anything we do with the actual wrestling, but it does help us market the sport while reducing those self-esteem issues that the Rules Committee has to know they’re creating.

 Refereeing in Pittsburgh